akretion/odoo-import-helper/partner_import_helper/README.rst

 Partner Import Helper
 =====================

-This module adds methods to help on the import of partners:
+This module adds methods to help on the import of partners and a wizard accessible from Technical menu to import the .xlsx template suggested in *data* folder.

+Example of helper methods for partners import:
 - help to match a country ID from a country name
 - help to match title
 - help to validate email adresses